lorenzosinisi/twitflow/README.md

 C is only a consumer (and therefore a sink)

 The producer (A) connects to the Twitter Stream API and read in all tweets sending them to the producer-consumer (B).
-The producer-consumer (B) will check if the word 'startup' appears in the tweet.
+The producer-consumer (B) will check if the hashtag appears in the tweet.
 If yes, it will send it to the consumer ( C ).
 The sink ( C ) will then log the tweet with a timestamp to the console.

 ## Requirements